Logistics Management: Sensitivity Analysis for Modal Choice

 The Role of Technology in Sensitivity Analysis

-Real-Time Data: Access to up-to-date information on freight costs and market conditions.
+Real-time data on freight costs and market conditions

-By leveraging these tools, professionals can enhance their SCM supply strategies, ensuring they remain competitive in an ever-changing market.
+By leveraging these tools, professionals can enhance their strategies, ensuring they remain competitive in an ever-changing market.

 Challenges and Considerations

-While sensitivity analysis is undoubtedly beneficial, it's important to be aware of potential challenges:
+While the benefits of sensitivity analysis are clear, it's important to be aware of potential challenges:

 Data Quality: Inaccurate or outdated data can lead to misleading conclusions.

-Complexity: For large supply chain activities, the number of variables can become overwhelming.
+Complexity: As supply chains grow more intricate, the number of variables to consider can become overwhelming.

 Assumptions: The analysis is based on certain assumptions that may not hold true in all situations.